openmsi/openmsistream/README.md

 conda activate openmsi
 ```

-*In principle* `OpenMSIPython` code is transparent to the difference between Python 3.7 and 3.9, but it is recommended to use newer Windows systems that can support Python 3.9
+*In principle* `OpenMSIStream` code is transparent to the difference between Python 3.7 and 3.9, but it is recommended to use newer Windows systems that can support Python 3.9

 ###### Issues with DLL Files: